jordimintknight/mintknight-docs/API-web/Projects/MainProjects.md

 ## Projects

-Projects helps you to organize your collections and NFT drops.
+Projects is the high level jerarquy, and helps you to organize your NFT and Tokens trough collections and drops.

-Free users, only have acces to one project.
+Free users, only have acces to 3 project.

 The project object have the following structure: